Rose Marion Boylan

 Rose Marion Boylan, (ca. 1875–1947) known professionally as Rose Marion, was a newspaper reporter for more than forty-six years in the St. Louis, Missouri, area.

 Early life and education

 Born around 1875 in Pittsburg Hill, Illinois, she was the daughter of Michael Marion of Ireland and Marie Helene Brugiere.
-She was the only graduate of East St. Louis High School in 1890 and then took teacher-training courses at the University of Illinois, Washington University, Bloomington Normal School and Chicago Normal School.
+She was the only graduate of East St. Louis High School in 1890 and then took teacher-training courses at the University of Illinois, Washington University in St. Louis, Bloomington Normal School and Chicago Normal School.

 Career

 She taught in high school and wrote occasionally for local newspapers until 1901, when she was hired by the St. Louis Post-Dispatch.

 She was active in women's groups and in Republican politics, being an alternate delegate to the 1920 Republican National Convention in Chicago.

 She covered the Louisiana Purchase Exposition of 1904, where "she had the advantage of speaking French, and she interviewed the envoys of foreign countries which sent exhibits and had buildings in Forest Park."

 In 1905, Marion was called a "famous feature writer" after she returned from attending a convention of the Federated Women's Clubs in Paris, Missouri, where she wrote a guest column for the local newspaper, the Paris Mercury.
 Among other topics she gave her opinion of President Grover Cleveland: